Oliver-Mustoe/Solid-Tortoise-Final-Project/ANSIBLE_AND_PREP/Notes.md

-ad01 needs the contents of "OpenSSH_Configer" run manually
+ad01 needs the contents of "OpenSSH_Configer" run manually, or scp'd over to it
 ---
 DONT RE-RUN ANY COMMANDS IN "OpenSSH_Configer"